maciejs20/node-red-contrib-rainbird/README.md

 An example flow is provided in the **examples** folder of the repository.
 This flow demonstrates how to integrate and use the available Rainbird nodes within a Node-RED environment.

+## Credits

+This package uses a modified version of [node-rainbird](https://github.com/bbreukelen/node-rainbird) originally developed by @bbreukelen.
+All protocol decoding and encryption logic is based on that excellent work.

 ---